emanodame/ShouldIWatch/README.md

 ####**Version 1.0**

 - MySQL implementation that allows the input box to autocomplete the movie/tv show you're typing.
-The Database stores 1.5million titles.
+The Database stores 1.5 million movie and television titles.
 - Using NuGet package manager, I used the 'FluentMetacritic' package to get Critic Score,User scores and genres from Metacritic.
 - Smooth looking design.